Attempting perfect hypergraphs: Connections, problems, and other notions of perfectness

 \subsection{Analogs for chordal graphs and for interval graphs}

 A different avenue for perfect hypergraphs could start with various high dimensional extensions from the literature for chordal graphs.
-One definition is that a $k$-uniform hypergraph $G$ is chordal if its clique complex $C(G)$ is $k$-Leray, meaning that $H_i(K)=0$ for every $i\ge k-1$ and every induced subcomplex $K$ of $C(G)$.
+One definition is that a $k$-uniform hypergraph $G$ is ``chordal'' if its clique complex $C(G)$ is $(k-1)$-Leray, meaning that $H_i(K)=0$ for every $i\ge k-1$ and every induced subcomplex $K$ of $C(G)$.
 (Here, the clique complex $C(G)$ of a hypergraph $G$ is the simplicial complex on the vertices of $G$ whose faces correspond to sets of vertices that span a complete hypergraph.)
 This definition of chordality coincided with the definition of chordal graphs for $k=2$, namely the homological condition simply asserts that the graph has no induced cycles with more than three edges.
 Certain refinements of this notion were considered in \cite {ANS16,Adi17}.
+A very different notion of ``chordal hypergraphs'' was defined by Voloshin in his book \cite {Vol09} Chapter 8.

-It is known, \cite {AKMM02} that if $G$ is a $k$-uniform chordal hypergraph (according to the definition above) then it $\chi^C$-bounded, in other words if $\alpha=\alpha (G)$ then $G$ can be covered by $f(\alpha,k)$ cliques.
+It is known, \cite {AKMM02} that if $G$ is a $k$-uniform chordal hypergraph (according to the definition above) then it is $\chi^c$-bounded, in other words if $\alpha=\alpha (G)$ then $G$ can be covered by $f(\alpha,k)$ cliques.

-An interesting larger class of hypergraphs extending the class of graphs with no odd holes would allow $k$-dimensional homological cycles provided they are $k$-partite.
+An interesting larger class of hypergraphs extending the class of graphs with no odd holes would allow $(k-1)$-dimensional homological cycles provided they are $k$-partite.
 We do not know if $\chi^c$-boundedness still holds.
 (Imposing this condition both for $G$ and its complement leads again to the class of perfect graphs for $k=2$.)

-A special case of chordal $k$-uniform hypergraphs (which motivated their definition) are those represented by collections of convex sets in $R^d$.
+A special case of chordal $k$-uniform hypergraphs (which motivated their definition) are those represented by collections of convex sets in $R^{k-1}$.
 Given such a collection we consider the hypergraph where vertices correspond to sets of the collection, and edges correspond to $k$ sets with non-empty intersection.
 When $k=2$ we obtain the class of interval graphs.